jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 ---
 layout: post
-title: Fake news on AI
+title: Dangers of AI and Fake News about it
 ---

 __[Česká verze příspěvku](/2017/05/29/Fake-news-o-AI.html)__

 While reading news stories about research or products involving deep learning, I get often astonished how inaccurate and misleading the news stories are.
-Very likely, the same feeling must have doctors, flight engineers and other experts reading articles on their field.
+Likely, the same feeling must have doctors, flight engineers and other experts reading articles on their field.

 News stories are competing the get our attention in a world where so many things to do.
 There the news stories that appear in the news must satisfy some